ndaeila/Daeila-Website/exampleSite/content/english/blog/post-5.md

 But once I started prioritizing my grades come Middle School and Scratch started feeling immature, my innate whimsical nature dissipated to make room for a highly motivated perfectionist to rise from the ashes ready to pursue test scores - and as a result, extrinsic motivation proved to be a double-edged sword.
 I started trading my creativity for memorization and my imagination for critical thinking.

 **Only recently** did I find another opportunity to get back in touch with my old self - the one that spent all of their nights awake to make something that feels cool to me alone.

-####
+So I made Woven World!
+I have so much more to say about Woven World, but that will have to wait for another day when I have time to update this article.

+Au revoir.

 > Sidenote: after some digging, there are still traces of "Nathan OS" left on Scratch.MIT.edu - what kid in Elementary School strives to make an Operating System? <img src="/images/blog/WovenWorld/NathanOS.png">

-#### References